 - 1) Make sure that the form is not in design mode.
-In the Form Controls toolbar, click on the Design Mode On/Off button

-If design mode is off most of the buttons on the toolbar will be - If design mode is off, most of the buttons on the toolbar will be grayed out. - 2) Make sure that the Form Navigation toolbar is on (View > Toolbars > Form Navigation).
+In the Form Controls toolbar, click on the Design Mode On/Off button.
+If design mode is off, most of the buttons on the toolbar will be grayed out. - 2) Make sure that the Form Navigation toolbar is on (View > Toolbars > Form Navigation).
 This toolbar normally appears at the bottom of the window.